Prosectors Say the Kansas Shooting of Garmin Engineers Was a Hate Crime

 For most crimes, the reason that you did a thing matters.
 The classic example is where you accidentally take the wrong laptop instead of deliberately taking someone else's laptop.
 In most jurisdictions you didn't commit a crime if you didn't intend to take someone else's laptop.
 Your mistake of fact (your belief that it was your laptop) negates an element of the crime: intent.

 On the other hand, for murder, the whole "malice aforethought" or "premeditation" idea is really watered down.
-It can be premeditated
+It can be premeditated murder even if it's a split-second decision, for example.
+Although in some jurisdictions you were traditionally excused a little bit if you caught the person in bed with your spouse before that happens.
+(I.e. voluntary manslaughter instead of murder.)
+(There are several types of homicide and the details vary a lot.)

+There's also the point that there is definitely a significant moral divide between people who care about WHY someone did something harmful, and people who only care that it was done.
+Your position is absolutely valid, but there's plenty of room to disagree and there isn't a consensus about what the result should be.
+So we leave it to the legislature and courts, as a terrible way to decide the answer that's better than all of the other ways of deciding the answer.

 Re: (Score:2)